+Underwriting Criteria.
 The Company primarily originates loans to small businesses that (i) exceed the net worth, asset, income, number of employees or other limitations applicable to the SBA programs utilized by PMC Capital, (ii) require funds in excess of \$1.1 million without regard to SBA eligibility requirements, or (iii) require funds which PMC Capital does not have available and which otherwise meet the Company's underwriting criteria.
 Such loans ("Primary Investments") are primarily collateralized by first liens on real estate of the related business, personally guaranteed by the principals of the entities obligated on the loans and are subject to the Company's underwriting criteria.

-Prospective borrowers are generally evaluated based on whether they (i) provide first lien real estate mortgages not exceeding 70% of the lesser of appraised value or cost, (ii) provide proven management capabilities, (iii) meet certain criteria with respect to historical or projected debt coverage, and (iv) have principals with satisfactory credit histories and provide personal guarantees, as applicable.
+The underwriting criteria applied by the Company to evaluate prospective borrowers generally requires such borrowers to (i) provide first-lien real estate mortgages not exceeding 70% of the lesser of appraised value or cost, (ii) provide proven management capabilities, (iii) meet certain criteria with respect to historical or projected debt coverage, and (iv) have principals with satisfactory credit histories and provide personal guarantees, as applicable.

 Pursuant to management's policies, at least 75% of the Company's assets must be utilized to fund the Primary Investments.
-Through December 31, 1995, the Company had utilized 98% of its invested assets to fund the Primary Investments.
+Through March 31, 1996, the Company had utilized 98% of its invested assets to fund the Primary Investments.
 In addition, the Company may utilize a maximum of 25% of its assets to (i) purchase from certain governmental agencies and other sellers, loans on which payments are current at the time of the Company's commitment to purchase such loans and which meet the Company's underwriting criteria, (ii) invest in other commercial loans secured by real estate, and (iii) invest in real estate, provided such investments do not affect the ability of the Company to maintain its qualification as a REIT under the Code.
 Management of the Company has broad discretion in evaluating and pursuing investment opportunities.

-As of December 31, 1995, 96% of the Primary Investments have been to small business owners in the lodging industry.
+Loan Originations.
+As of March 31, 1996, 96% of the Primary Investments have been to small business owners in the lodging industry.
 In addition, the Company may lend to small business owners in the commercial real estate, service, retail and manufacturing industries.
-The franchisor provides training, assists in site selection and provides credit reviews of the franchisee.
-The Company also conducts its own independent credit analysis prior to originating a loan.
 The Company operates from the existing offices of the Investment Manager in Texas, Florida and Georgia and management anticipates that the Company will conduct operations from any future office of the Investment Manager.
 The Investment Manager receives loan referrals from PMC Capital and solicits loan applications on behalf of the Company from borrowers through personal contacts, attendance at trade shows, meetings and correspondence with local chambers of commerce, direct mailings, advertisements in trade publications and other marketing methods.
 The Company is not responsible for any compensation to PMC Capital for referrals.
 In addition, the Company receives a significant percentage of loans generated through referrals from lawyers, accountants, real estate brokers, loan brokers and existing borrowers.
 In some instances, the Company may make payments to non-affiliated individuals who assist in generating loan applications, with such payments generally not exceeding 1% of the principal amount of the loan.
-Through December 31, 1995, the Company had not made or committed to any such payment.
+Through March 31, 1996, the Company had not made or committed to any such payment.